vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 * Run 'export -p' to see the exported variables in the shell.
 This would tell which variables are read-only.
 Most likely the PATH ($PATH) and SHELL ($SHELL) variables are '-rx', which means we can execute them, but not write to them.
 If they are writeable, we would be able to escape the restricted shell!

  * If the SHELL variable is writeable, you can simply set it to your shell of choice (i.e. sh, bash, ksh, etc...).
  * If the PATH is writeable, then you'll be able to set it to any directory you want.
-I recommend setting it to one that has commands vulnerable to shell escapes.
+We recommend setting it to one that has commands vulnerable to shell escapes.

 * Try basic Unix commands and see what's allowed ls, pwd, cd, env, set, export, vi, cp, mv etc.